Home | Community Forum | Blog

 The consequences of not safeguarding AI systems are profound and far reaching.
 In sectors like healthcare and autonomous transportation, a breach in an AI system used for diagnosing patients or controlling vehicles could put entire lives at risk.
 Moreover, public trust in AI is the bedrock of its widespread adoption.
 According to a 2023 survey by KPMG across multiple nations, less than a third of consumers in most of those countries are willing to trust AI.
 High-profile breaches can deepen this mistrust, causing significant setbacks in AI advancements.

-In this paper, we will explore how enterprises can safeguard AI with Zero Trust Architecture and Data-Centric Security.
+In this paper, we will explore how enterprises can safeguard AI with Zero Trust Architecture and Data-Centric Security (DCS).
 We will examine the main types of AI threats, how the different pillars of safeguarding AI can address those risks, and how NextLabs’ solutions can be implemented to ensure robust protection for AI systems.

 Types of AI Security Threats